KxSystems/kx-vscode/README.md

 ##### Reset scratchpad

-You can clear the memory of an active scratchpad removing all data and reseting all variables in it
+You can clear the memory of an active scratchpad which will remove all data and reset all variables in it.
 This can be done by either:

 - Right-clicking inside a scratchpad and choosing Reset from the menu

-- Open a VSCode command prompt (CMD+SHIFT+P) and type in 'reset scratchpad'
+- Open a VS Code command prompt (CMD+SHIFT+P) and type in 'reset scratchpad'

 ## View results